jurajmajor/ltl3tela/README.md

 Known bugs
 ==========

-LTL3TELA is unable to set more than 32 acceptance marks, therefore some larger formulae cannot be translated.
-This is a limitation of Spot.
+With standard configuration of Spot, LTL3TELA is unable to set more than 32 acceptance marks, therefore some larger formulae cannot be translated.
+To specify larger maximum number of acceptance marks, `./configure` Spot with `--enable-max-accsets=N`.